chanyaz/NewFTCApp-iOS/README.md

-# New FTChinese Native iOS App
+# New FTChinese iOS App

 ## How To Start
 $ sudo gem install cocoapods